akhileshkshatriya/anagrams/README.md

  * Cobertura plugin has been used to generate code covergae report, The report could be reproduced with maven command ```mvn clean cobertura:cobertura```

 ### Performance and Design
+* The program does not use any of the external library intentionally (at runtime).
 * Little part of the Application is inspired by Spring Framework.
 * As far as performance is concerned the application is tested with the input file containing 250 K records, it prints output only in milliseconds.
 * The design is scalable and extendable with implementing Reader and using parallelStream in Anagram.
 * If want to read files in GB’s a new Reader could be implemented using Java NIO - Memory mapped file

+###### TODO's
+To make code releasable following TODO's needs to be impelemnted
+* Java logging needs to be implemented.
+* Several properties needs to be read from a properties file.